 What is Infertility?

 For those who are not accustomed to the term, it implies the inability to become pregnant even after regular unprotected sex.
-It also means the biological inability of individual to contribute in conception or the female partner who couldn't complete the pregnancy to full term.
+It also means the biological inability of the individual to contribute in conception or the female partner who couldn't complete the pregnancy to full term.
+(1) (2)

 Many cases of infertility are treatable.
-It might have single cause in any of the partner or it can be combinations of factors.
+It might have a single cause in any of the partners or it can be combinations of factors.

 What are the causes of Infertility in women?

-There are many possible reasons of infertility amongst females.
+There are many possible reasons for infertility among females.
 Some of them are:

 1- Ovulation Disorders: The most common cause of infertility among women is infertility.
-In some of the cases the woman never releases eggs while in other females does not release eggs in some cycles.
+In some of the cases, the woman never releases eggs while in other females does not release eggs in some cycles.
+(3)

 It can be due to premature ovarian failure, PCOS, hyperprolactinemia, poor egg quality, underactive thyroid gland, overactive thyroid gland or chronic conditions like HIV or cancer.

-2- Issue with uterus or fallopian tubes: The egg moves to uterus (where fertilized egg grows) from ovary.
-If woman has any problem in uterus or fallopian tubes then there might be chances of unable to conceive.
-It can be due to pelvic surgery, submucosal fibroids, endometriosis and earlier sterilization treatment.
+2- Issue with the uterus or fallopian tubes: The egg moves to the uterus (where the fertilized egg grows) from the ovary.
+If a woman has any problem in the uterus or fallopian tubes then there might be chances of unable to conceive.
+It can be due to pelvic surgery, submucosal fibroids, endometriosis, and earlier sterilization treatment.
+(4)

-3- Medications: Medicines such as NSAIDs (non-steroidal anti-inflammatory drugs) or chemotherapy can affect the fertility.
+3- Medications: Medicines such as NSAIDs (non-steroidal anti-inflammatory drugs) or chemotherapy can affect fertility.

 Male Infertility Causes

-Below are the common causes of infertility in men:
+Below are the common causes of infertility in men (5):

-1- Semen: The 75% cases of male’s infertility are due to abnormal semen.
+1- Semen: 75% of cases of male’s infertility are due to abnormal semen.
 It can be due to low sperm count, low sperm mobility, no sperm during ejaculation or abnormal sperm.